Pseudo Relevance Feedback with Deep Language Models and Dense Retrievers: Successes and Pitfalls: Related Work

 \section{Related Work}

 Pseudo-Relevance Feedback (PRF) is a classic query expansion method that modifies the original query in an attempt to address the mismatch between the query intent and the query representation~\cite{clinchant2013a,wang2020pseudo}.
-A typical PRF setting is to use the top-ranked passages from a retrieval system as relevant signal from which to select query terms to add to the original query and/or to set the weights for the query terms.
+A typical PRF setting uses the top-ranked passages from a retrieval system as the relevant signal to select query terms to add to the original query or to set the weights for the query terms.
 PRF approaches including Rocchio~\cite{rocchio1971rocchio}, KL expansion~\cite{lv2014revisiting,zhai2001model}, query-regularized mixture model~\cite{tao2006regularized}, RM3~\cite{lv2009comparative}, relevance-feedback matrix factorization~\cite{zamani2016pseudo}, and relevance models~\cite{lavrenko2017relevance} have been well studied.
-The use of PRF on top of efficient bag-of-words retrieval models is common in information retrieval systems and it has been shown to be an effective strategy for improving retrieval effectiveness~\cite{clinchant2013a,lavrenko2017relevance}.
-Traditional PRF approaches~\cite{rocchio1971rocchio,zhai2001model,lv2009comparative,lavrenko2017relevance} are simple, yet more effective, robust and generalisable, in comparison to more complex models~\cite{tao2006regularized,zamani2016pseudo}, which instead achieve marginal gains, may be harder to implement/reproduce, or may be problematic to instantiate across different datasets or domains from those in which they have been originally evaluated.
-In this study, we employ the most popular PRF method in existing research (RM3) as a baseline.
-The RM3 considers the original query and the feedback passages when creating new query by assigning different weights to the original query and feedback terms.
+The use of PRF on top of efficient bag-of-words retrieval models is common in information retrieval systems, and it is an effective strategy for improving retrieval effectiveness~\cite{clinchant2013a,lavrenko2017relevance}.
+Traditional PRF approaches~\cite{rocchio1971rocchio,zhai2001model,lv2009comparative,lavrenko2017relevance} are simple, but more effective, robust and generalisable, in comparison to more complex models~\cite{tao2006regularized,zamani2016pseudo}, which instead achieve marginal gains, may be harder to implement/reproduce or maybe problematic to instantiate across different datasets or domains from those in which they have been originally evaluated.
+This study employs the most popular PRF method in existing research (RM3) as a baseline.
+The RM3 considers the original query and the feedback passages when creating a new query by assigning different weights to the original query and feedback terms.
 RM3 is effective and robust compared to other query expansion methods~\cite{lv2009comparative}, and it is used as a baseline in several pseudo relevance feedback studies~\cite{miao2012proximity,lv2010positional,cao2008selecting}.